Courtny/mountietrackxc/_posts/2019-05-12-sagamore-conference-boys-recap.md

 ## Throwers Step Up

 Our throwers had big personal bests on the evening.
-Zion Essex led the way for the Mountie throwing crew, placing and inspired second in the Shot Put.
+Zion Essex led the way for the Mountie throwing crew, placing an inspired second in the Shot Put.
 Jamie Freeman and Jud VanCleave clawed their way to a 5th and 8th place finish in the discus.

 ## Hurdlers Double-up Personal Bests